Xilinx/Embedded-Design-Tutorials/docs/Introduction/ZynqMPSoC-EDT/3-system-configuration.md

 5. Click **Finish** to generate the hardware platform file in the specified path.
 It will be the input file of next examples.

-    **Note:** In most cases, we export a pre-synthesis XSA for embedded platforms because a full implementation will run in the Vitis compiler (``v++``) link phase.
-Post-implementation, this can be used for DFX platforms.
+    **Note:** The differences between pre-synthesis XSA and post-implementation XSA for embedded designs are whether the bitstream is included in the XSA.
+When running applications in Vitis IDE, it can configure the bitstream to hardware before running the application.
+If there is bitstream in the XSA file, Vitis will use it by default.
+If bitstream is not available, or if user wish to use another bitstream file, user can specify the bitstream path in the Vitis IDE.

+    For this example, we don't have PL logic, so we use pre-synthesis XSA.

 ### Example Summary